Yi Sun-sin: Titles and honors

+Relics

+Janggeom (장검) are a pair of Korean swords made by Joseon swordsmiths commissioned by Yi Sun-sin.
+Those were designated as Treasure No. 326-1 in 1963 and promoted to a National Treasure of South Korea on August 24, 2023.
+Those are currently on display at Hyeonchungsa Shrine.
+Some elements of the Japanese sword manufacturing were used, including the mokjeong-hyeol (目釘穴) for aligning the holes.

+Janggeom have additional historical value owing to their non-traditional design.
+The swords' materials are closer to that of Hwando than Katana, but since they are about 2 meters long, they resemble Odachi and are very different from Hwando, which rarely have a blade length greater than 1.5 meters.
+The guard and handle decoration are in the style of Katana, and the fishtail-shaped hilt is in the Ming dynasty style.
+After the sword was completed, Yi Sun-sin inscribed his own poem on each sword's blade.

+Public reception and fame

-Reactions by Joseon government
+Joseon government

 Admiral Yi repeatedly defeated the Japanese invasion force in battle, while preserving the lives of his soldiers and respecting their families.
 Yi was supported by the people of Joseon not only for his victories, but his kindness and gratitude towards those affected by the hardships of war.
 They had great faith in Admiral Yi and he was regarded as more than just an admiral.

 By contrast, King Seonjo accomplished nothing.
-The Joseon Dynasty's king had failed to defend the kingdom and his cowardly flight to Uiju left his reputation in ruins.
+The Joseon period's king had failed to defend the kingdom and his cowardly flight to Uiju left his reputation in ruins.
 The Joseon government was plagued by factionalism driven by jealousy; the ministers despised the successful and virtuous admiral, and manipulated King Seonjo to view Admiral Yi as a potential traitor.
 It is plausible to believe that King Seonjo and his court truly feared Admiral Yi's victories and reputation amongst the people as the foundations for a revolt leading King Seonjo to have him arrested and tortured.
-Defended by his loyal friend, Prime Minister Yu Seong-ryong, Admiral Yi was spared execution twice.
+Defended by his loyal friend, Prime Minister Yu Sŏngnyong, Admiral Yi was spared execution twice.
 The conspiracies worked against Admiral Yi from gaining the men, materiel, and operational freedom to decisively destroy the Japanese invasion force.

 It should also be noted that according to a recent Choson Ilbo article, historians have discovered written government records of the Joseon government's reaction to Admiral Yi's death.
 The records show that King Seonjo expressed a "blank expression", offering no signs of sadness or shock.
 Nearly all awards to Admiral Yi and his deeds were awarded posthumously.